 No matter what time of year, we can always try improving and becoming the best versions of ourselves.
 It’s when we give way to our desires of the now that our ambition and productivity stops.
 We try to serve ourselves via instant gratification, forgetting the progress we’ve made leading up to this point.
-We have to remind ourselves of where we want to go, and how to get there.
+We have to remind ourselves of where we want to go, and how to get there being productive.

 Wake up early